Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 How many presser feet are there?

-There were four presser feet included with my Singer 4423 heavy-duty sewing machine.
+There were four presser feet included in the box.

 - General-purpose foot: use this with most stitches such as zigzag and straight and for most projects